M66B/FairEmail/docs/FAQ-da-rDK.md

 * Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
 * Sørg for, at Play Butik-appen er opdateret, [tjek hér](https://support.google.com/googleplay/answer/1050566?hl=en)
 * Åbn Play Butik-appen, og vent mindst ét minut for at give den tid til at synkronisere med Google-serverne
-* Åbn FairEmail og gå til Pro-funktionssiden for at lade FairEmail tjekke købene
+* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases; sometimes it help to tap the *buy* button

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.